 Cattle identified with NLIS devices can be electronically scanned as they move through the livestock chain.
 At scanning, each owner’s PIC can be recorded and linked to the RFID.
 The transaction information is stored in the secure, central NLIS database.

-With full transaction recording is in place, we can establish a life record of an animal’s residency and the other animals it has interacted with.
-The intention is that this centrally stored, electronic history of an individual animal’s residency will enable rapid and accurate traceability of all cattle in Australia in the event of a disease outbreak or chemical residue incident.
+With full transaction recording in place, we can establish a life record of an animal’s residency and the other animals it has interacted with.
+The intention is that this centrally stored, electronic history of an individual animal’s residency enables rapid and accurate traceability of all cattle in Australia in the event of a disease outbreak or chemical residue incident.

 The NLIS database operates in conjunction with the state and territory property registers that record the details of properties assigned with PICs.